-There are plenty of topics that can be discussed in the peer support group meetings.
+There are plenty of activities that can be delivered in the peer support group sessions to build the capacity of the young carers and improve their mental health and wellbeing.
 This may be related to the young carer's roles or it might simply be discussing key themes young people experience.
-It's all about having a holistic and person-centered outlook, so remember to listen to the young carers and what they think might be important to talk about!